 - The CTA button click takes the user to the same clutter free sign-up page showcased in the first example.

-Imagine what the user would feel if all the ads brought them to the Square homepage instead of segmented post-click experiences?
+Imagine what the user would feel if all the ads brought them to the Square homepage instead of segmented post-click landing pages?

 They are likely to feel frustrated and abandoned because they wouldn’t get what they wanted when they clicked the ad.

-To generate advertising conversions and avoid wasting ad clicks, you can’t neglect the post-click experience.
+To generate advertising conversions and avoid wasting ad clicks, you can’t neglect the post-click landing page.
 You must devote as much time to the second stage as you do the pre-click stage.
-Square demonstrated that today because they realize segmenting post-click experiences is the most strategic advertising step you can take.
+Square demonstrated that today because they realize segmenting post-click landing pages is the most strategic advertising step you can take.

-Get an Instapage personalization demo and see how the platform enables you to segment your post-click experiences like never before.
+Get an Instapage personalization demo and see how the platform enables you to segment your post-click landing pages like never before.